OUR MOLD TRAINING FREQUENTLY ASKED QUESTIONS

 How far in advance of a mold license expiration date can the mold refresher course be taken?

-The mold refresher course can be taken up to one year in advance of the applicant’s mold license expiration date.
+The mold refresher course can be taken up to one year before the applicant’s mold license expiration date.
 Refresher courses taken more than one year before the applicant’s license expiration date are invalid.

 Can an initial mold training course be taken to renew a mold license?

-No, only a DOL-approved mold refresher course can be used to renew a mold license and advance the license expiration date forth two years.
+No, only a DOL-approved mold refresher course can be used to renew a mold license and advance the license expiration date for two years.
 A license application submitted with an initial mold course completion certificate is always treated as a new license, not a renewal of an existing license.
-Applicants who submit an initial mold course completion certificate for license renewal purposes will cause their current license issuance date to be reset, with the expiration date carrying forward two years from the new issued date, potentially reducing the original licensure term.
+Applicants who submit an initial mold course completion certificate for license renewal purposes will reset their current license issuance date, with the expiration date carried forward two years from the newly issued date, potentially reducing the original licensure term.

 How far in advance of the mold license expiration date can a renewal application be submitted?